Speedy37/rsecnotes/README.md

 - Single binary server
 - Notes are encrypted/decrypted by the browser, the encryption key never reach the server.
 - Notes are stored in memory
-- A note can contain both text and files
+- A note can contains one text, one password and multiple files
 - JSON server configuration file
 - Drag & drop files
 - 1 to 1 memory consuption (a 1GB file will take 1GB of memory, no base64 or similar)